BenJilks/Unbracify/README.md

 Unbracify is a source-to-source compiler, that allows you to bring python style blocks anywhere.

-An yes, unbracify is implemented in itself!
+And yes, unbracify is implemented in itself!

 ## Examples